 The concentration to apply around the eyes is usually the lower one (5-7%), only rarely you can use one layer of 10/13%

 I apply the trichloroacetic acid peeling around the eyes at home because my skin is resistant after years of tretinoin and lighter peels.
-Know that you are at risk of serious side effects if you decide to do it by yourself.
+Know that you are at risk of severe side effects if you decide to do it yourself.

 How to Prepare Your Skin Before a Chemical Peel

 The preparation of the skin before a face peeling is as important as your skill in the application and post-peeling aftercare.

 If the skin is not ready, the acid does not penetrate evenly and deeply, partially nullifying the effect of the chemical peel.